shrikrishnakatore/7segmultiplexedDisplaydriverwithDMA/README.md

-## This driver assumes that the display pins are multiplexed in following fasion and the 7 segment display is in COMMON CATHODE configuration <br />
+## This driver assumes that the display pins are multiplexed in following fashion and the 7 segment display is in COMMON CATHODE configuration <br />
  Display_port pin0: Seg_1(a) (of position 1..8)<br />
         "     pin1: seg_2(b)   "<br />
        "      pin2: seg_3(c)   "<br />